Dominion (manga): Criminals

 Anna & Uni are a pair of tall, beautiful blonde android catgirls who were created as "love dolls" to be marketed for profit, but they developed beyond this superficial programming and became criminals, joining forces with Buaku.
 Except for the occasional spat, they are inseparable and sisterly in the most extreme ways.
-They despise the series' heroine Leona Ozaki, and the feeling is mutual.

-They are vastly superior to humans in terms of strength, agility, speed and ability to take damage.
+They despise the series' heroine Leona Ozaki, and the feeling is mutual.They are vastly superior to humans in terms of strength, agility, speed and ability to take damage.
 They also have what seems to be the equivalent of military-grade targeting computers.
 The oddest trait of their construction is that much of their large size is optional.
 They have the ability to shrink to child-size by expelling large amounts of water (and returning to normal size by ingesting water).
 When it's discovered their normal size is too big to effectively pilot the tanks, they reveal their ability to become smaller.
 Many of these traits do not appear much (if at all) in the OVA, but are all featured in the manga.

+The sisters cameo in Ghost in the Shell manga chapter "Phantom Fund" and its 2026 anime adaptation, once again voiced by their Japanese New Dominion Tank Police actresses, with Rebecca Wang and Erica Mendez voicing them in English.